anjanavitthal/chat-server-NodeJs-/README.md

 ## Running the script

-Make sure you instaled all the prerequisites.
+Make sure you installed all the prerequisites.

 ### Getting Server Started